-- Delayed payment to the family of approximately six to eight months due to his persistent litigation; - Additional expenses on behalf of all parties, especially due to Respondent's motion to intervene in the federal court settlement and his subsequent appeal to the U.S. Fifth Circuit; and - Additional afformey's fees by requiring other legal counsel to do an extensive amount of otherwise unnecessary work-therefore reducing recovery by the injured parties as the direct result of the protracted delay of resolution and litigation Respondent caused.
+- Delayed payment to the family of approximately six to eight months due to his persistent litigation; - Additional expenses on behalf of all parties, especially due to Respondent's motion to intervene in the federal court settlement and his subsequent appeal to the U.S. Fifth Circuit; and - Additional attorney's fees by requiring other legal courset to do an extensive amount of otherwise unnecessary work-therefore reducing recovery by the injured parties as the direct result of the protracted delay of resolution and litigation Respondent caused.

-ABA Standards.
-Joir Imposting Lawyer Sanctions suggest that is the baseline sanction for Respondent's integrated.

-Those Standards require that the discipline to be imposed "should depend upon the facts, and circumstances of the case, should be fashioned in light of the purpose of lawyer discipline, and may take into account aggravating or mitigating circumstances" (Standard 7.1) (See generally Rule 10, ABA MRLDE).
+ABA Ständards, for Impostng Lawyer Sanctions suggest that is the baseline sanction for and circumstances of the case, should be fashioned in light of the purpose of lawyer discipline, and may take into account aggravating or mitigating circumstances" (Standard 7.1) [See generally